TimescaleDB Deployment Script β Admin Guide

 Increase

-, and PVC IOPS according to workload. - Use PgBouncer for connection pooling; point the app to PgBouncer service.
+--shared-buffers,--max-connections, and PVC IOPS according to workload. - Use PgBouncer for connection pooling; point the app to PgBouncer service.

 Deploying tx-queue (Redis Streams)

 This doc explains how to deploy and operate the tx-queue, the Redis Streams backbone that buffers writes for the Transactions Server.
-We assume you already have a Kubernetes manifest file for the queue (referred to below as tx-queue.yaml
+We assume you already have a Kubernetes manifest file for the queue (referred to below as tx-queue.yaml).

 Overview